Rithm Capital Corp. (RITM) and the Battle of Fundamentals vs. Technicals

 Rithm Capital Corp.
-(NYSE:RITM) went down by -0.44% from its latest closing price compared to the recent 1-year high of $11.81.
-The company’s stock price has collected -3.67% of loss in the last five trading sessions.
+(NYSE:RITM) changed by 0.00% from its latest closing price compared to the recent 1-year high of $11.81.
+The company’s stock price has collected -2.55% of loss in the last five trading sessions.

 Is It Worth Investing in Rithm Capital Corp.
 (NYSE :RITM) Right Now?